libretro/retroarch-assets/xmb/neoactive/README.md

 About NeoActive
 -----------------

 Building on the work from the RetroActive theme, NeoActive applies a subtle grayscale gradient toward the white end of the spectrum.
-It is meant to blend the strengths of the Monochrome and RetroActive themes
+It is meant to blend the strengths of the Monochrome and RetroActive themes.

+Source files for development of this theme can be found at https://github.com/baxysquare/baxy-retroarch-themes

 Guidelines